 - 4. Stop Fixating on the Past

-- 5. There Is No Perfect Moment
+- 5. Stop Hoping for the Perfect Moment

 - 6. Get Over Perfectionism

-- 7. Learn To Get Up
+- 7. Learn To Deal With Failure

 - 8. Introduce an Element of Punishment